 By linking green spaces and waterways in the Colne, Holme and Calder valleys, our vision is to work in partnership to create a nature park that connects people to cleaner, more wildlife-rich places.

-We are exploring an e-cargo bike pilot scheme that would help to reduce traffic and cut harmful emissions from delivery vehicles.
-This low-carbon alternative would support local traders, serve local residents and offer volunteer opportunities.
+We are running an e-cargo bike pilot scheme to reduce traffic and cut harmful emissions from delivery vehicles in the Holme Valley.

 This low-carbon alternative will support local traders and suppliers, serve local residents and help to demonstrate the versatility of cargo bikes.

 We work with partners to raise the profile of waste minimisation and the principle of the circular economy.